Saturday, January 12, 2013

 Ladies fainted, men were seen with bloody noses, and such a scene of confusion took place as is impossible to describe…This concourse had not been anticipated...Ladies and gentlemen only had been expected at this Levee, not the people en masse.
 But it was the People's day, and the People's President, and the People would rule!

 Another observer described the day's events this way:

 Orange-punch by barrels full was inside, but as the waiters opened the door to bring it out, a rush would be made, the glasses broken, the pails of liquor upset, and the most painful confusion prevailed.
 To such a degree was this carried, that tubs of punch were taken from the lower story into the garden to lead off the crowds from the rooms.

-Although no one knows exactly how those quick-thinking waiters prepared the punch that day, Jeff Felten of the Wall Street Journal scoured some ninteeenth century cookbooks and provided this adapted recipe for Inaugural Orange Punch that's very tasty and "easy to make by the bucketful" if you've got a mob to entertain on Inaugural Day!
+Although no one knows exactly how those quick-thinking waiters prepared the punch that day, a writer for The Wall Street Journal scoured some ninteeenth century cookbooks and provided this adapted recipe for Inaugural Orange Punch that's "easy to make by the bucketful" if you've got a mob to entertain!

 3 parts fresh orange juice

 2 parts soda water